radiant-rstats/docker/install/rsm-msba-windows.md

 setup
 ```

+To learn more about using VS Code for writing python code see:  https://www.youtube.com/watch?v=-nh9rCzPJ20

 ## Updating the RSM-MSBA computing environment on Windows

 To update the container use the launch script and press 4 (+ enter).
 To update the launch script itself, press 5 (+ enter).